DanielDmlee/Pelion_CM_QucikStart/README.md

  e.
 Ensure your device is connected to power and press the reset button.

-  Once your code is up and running, you should see output to the following on your serial terminal such as [CoolTerm](http://freeware.the-meiers.org/), [TeraTerm](https://osdn.net/projects/ttssh2/releases/) and [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/).
+  Once your code is up and running, you should see output to the following on your serial terminal, such as [CoolTerm](http://freeware.the-meiers.org/), [TeraTerm](https://osdn.net/projects/ttssh2/releases/), and [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/).

   Set the `baudrate to 115200 bit/s`, and reset your board by pressing the reset button.